USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_build_library_intel_support_nc4.md

 This tutorial is based on these instructions: https://www.unidata.ucar.edu/software/netcdf/documentation/NUG/getting_and_building_netcdf.html

 * netCDF requires the HDF5, zlib, and curl libraries.
-* This Tutorial is for the gcc 9.1.0 compiler.
+* This Tutorial is for the intel 2024.2.1 compiler.
-* For gcc 10 and above, use the  -fallow-argument-mismatch argument (see alternative script and instructions for gcc 10 and above)

-## netCDF requires the HDF5, zlib, and curl libraries, these instructions use HDF5 1.10.5, zlib 1.3, and curl 8.11.0.
+## netCDF requires the HDF5, zlib, and curl libraries, these instructions use HDF5 1.14.3, zlib 1.3, and curl 8.11.1.

-This Tutorial uses libarary install scripts that were created for the gcc 9.1.0 compiler, there are also scripts for gcc 11.2 and intel 17.2.
+This Tutorial uses libarary install scripts that were created for the intel 2024.2.1 compiler that uses ifx instead of ifort, there are also scripts for gcc 11.2.
 These install scripts assume that you have environment modules available on your system, and that you can use a module load command to load the compiler and openmpi version.
 Different scripts are provided, as different options are required, such as for gcc 10 and above, requires using the  -fallow-argument-mismatch argument <br>

 When building I/O API, as of Aug.
 28, 2020, there are now new <b>BIN=Linux\*gfort10\*</b> types and corresponding <b>Makeinclude.Linux\*gfort10\*</b> that incorporate this flag for the I/O API and M3Tools.
 Please see the I/O API documentation: https://www.cmascenter.org/ioapi/documentation/all_versions/html/AVAIL.html <br>